PAC-UK Privacy Statement

 Google Analytics does not collect or store your personal information (for example your name or address) so this information can’t be used to identify who you are.

-Where you have given your consent or where we have a justifiable reason for doing so (and are permitted to do so by law) we will use your information to let you know about our other products and services that may be of interest to you and we may contact you to do so by email or phone.
+Where you have given your consent or where we have a legitimate interest for doing so (and are permitted to do so by law) we will use your information to let you know about our other products and services that may be of interest to you and we may contact you to do so by email or phone.
 You can control your email marketing preferences by:

 - clicking on the ‘unsubscribe’ button which can be found on the footer of PAC-UK newsletters (this will automatically remove you from future PAC-UK newsletter mailouts)